Graduate Certificate

 Featured Courses

-STEM 591: Visualize Data Using R
+STEM 691 – Visualizing Data Using R

 Intended to support students to create static visualizations (e.g., visualizations for inclusion in presentations and publications) and dynamic visualizations (e.g., those that can allow researchers and others to interact with the visualization).
 Will use educational examples and data sets but is open to students across programs.
-The course involves the use of the statistical software R.
+Course involves the use of the statistical software R.

 hands on mouse and keyboard connected to two computer monitors